The detail of a fountain

 Other Exceptions: casa and colpa

-You may use or omit the article.
-When omitted, the possessive goes after the noun:
+You can either use or omit the article.
+When the article is omitted, the possessive comes after the noun.

 Casa mia è grande. / La mia casa è grande.